ManuelOtt-code/Spyfall/README.md

 # Spyfall

-Lokales Spyfall-Spiel mit E-Mail-Versand über die Gmail API.
+Local spyfall game where Emails are sent to detectives/spies by using the gmail api.

-## Voraussetzungen
+## Requirements
 - Python 3
-- mamba oder conda
+- mamba or conda
-- Google-Konto
+- Google account
 - pip

 ## Installation